dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 Container is not detached so you can see HTTP access logs entries and it is removed once you exit.

-Open `localhost` in your browser to see the app.
+Open your browser and navigate to `localhost` to see the app.

 You see Captain Picard?
 Great!